Ethiopia votes in greatest electoral test yet for Abiy

 Abiy is facing growing international criticism over the war in Ethiopia’s northern Tigray region, sparked in part because Tigray’s now-fugitive leaders objected to Ethiopia postponing the election last year while citing COVID-19.
 No date has been set for voting in Tigray’s 38 constituencies.

 Tigray’s former leaders, who are fighting Ethiopian forces and those from neighboring Eritrea, have reported fierce new combat in recent days.
 Ethiopia’s defense forces have called the fighting challenging because of the rough terrain.
-Thousands of civilians have been killed in what observers describe as drawn-out guerrilla war.
+Thousands of civilians have been killed and famine has begun in what observers describe as a drawn-out guerrilla war.

 Meanwhile, outbreaks of ethnic violence have killed hundreds of people in the Amhara, Oromia and Benishangul-Gumuz regions in recent months.